 - Effective branding and layout will make a significant difference.

 The visual impact your learning presence has is a factor to not be minimized.
-Your offerings should be easy to use, offer simple navigation, and capitalize on your brand.
-You do not want to clutter the environment.
-Present the right balance of content and design that will connect with your participants.
+Whether you’re sharing knowledge in the workplace, or directly with your members — your offerings should be easy to use, offer simple navigation, and capitalize on your brand.
+You do not want to clutter the environment, so present the right balance of content and design that will connect with your participants.

 - Be creative and bold with your pricing.